For those who prefer, click the DOWNLOAD button on the right to print a Pdf version – text only.

 Tante Sophie’s Story: the St Louis Affair

-This account is derived from several sources – written and spoken information from family in America, extensive reading and research, and a little speculation where no factual accounts exist.
+This account is derived from several sources – written and spoken information from family in America, my second cousin Steve Friedlander in particular, extensive reading and research, and a little speculation where no factual accounts exist.
 It elaborates upon the situation in Cuba.

 On May 13, 1939, the German transatlantic liner St. Louis sailed from Hamburg, Germany, for Havana, Cuba.
 On the voyage were nine-hundred and thirty-seven passengers, amongst them my mother’s aunt Sophie, born in 1878 in Bukovina, a division of the Habsburg Monarchy, part of the Austrian Empire which straddled the borders of today’s Romania and Ukraine.
 Her family moved to Vienna sometime in the first decade of the twentieth century and she became an Austrian citizen.
 She spoke several languages, Yiddish, Polish, Ruthenian and German.
 As with my grandparents, not having been born in Austria it was impossible to get into America under the existing quota system.